 Should I hide my nanny cam?

-You may not be allowed to hide a nanny cam—or to record audio—depending on your local laws.
+You may not be allowed to hide a nanny cam—or to record audio—depending on your l laws.
 Assuming it’s legal, hiding a nanny cam makes it impossible to use features like two-way audio, which can decrease your children’s safety in an emergency.

 Do nanny cams need Wi-Fi?